Infinitifall/4chv/README.md

 # 4CHV

 A 4chan downloader/viewer for a more civilized age.
-Builds offline html pages for a /comfy/ browsing experience.
+Downloads threads and builds offline html pages for a /comfy/ browsing experience.

 - Catalog view, nested replies
 - Threads and replies are assigned points and sorted based on quality